JvanderStad/Utils/SourceTree/README.md

 - Copy pr.bat and pr.ps1 to a folder on your machine

-- Create a custom action in SourceTree:
+- Create a custom action in SourceTree

 ![Sample](Screenshot1.jpg)

-- On a random commit rightclick
+- On a random commit right click

 ![Sample](Screenshot2.jpg)